HYKINGDOM/java-tutorial/spring-boot-project-async/README.en.md

 1. The client requests the server interface, which needs to call the interfaces of other n microservices.
 For example, to request my order, you need to call the user's RPC, product details RPC, inventory RPC, coupons and many other services.
 At the same time, these services also have interdependence, for example, you must first get a user's field, and then go to an RPC service to request data.
-After all the results are finally obtained or timeout, the result will be summarized and returned to the client.
+After all the results are finally obtained or timeout, the handlerResult will be summarized and returned to the client.